appsemble/appsemble/packages/cli/changed/changed/move-app-data.md

-Move apps' dev server data storage files to the cache directory of the machine.
+Move data storage files of apps in the development server to the cache directory of the machine.